tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 I've always been a skeptical person, but also a big fan of horror stories with rules and such.
-So when he started listing rules I was more confused than anything, I mean, it wasn't a high-paying job, it wasn't in a remote area and definitely not a night security guard or something.
+So when he began listing rules I was more confused and intriged than anything, I mean, it wasn't a high-paying job that was in a remote area and definitely not a night security guard.
 This was a normal low-paying volunteer position, I was supposed to play with some mistreated dogs, give them cuddles and pets, bring them their dinner and give them their meds since some of them had special needs.
-It seemed like a huge fucking prank which I was sure was absolutely funny to do to a disabled person.
+It seemed like a huge fucking prank which I was sure was absolutely funny for them to do to a disabled person.

 I then remembered the first rule and got really angry as I opened the door.
 It was Dario's voice, but he seemed more like the type to go along with it rather than a mastermind.